victordujardin/Umicore-valuation/README.md

 # Umicore Valuation Analysis

 ## Description
 This repository contains an in-depth valuation analysis of Umicore, a global materials technology and recycling group.
-The analysis has been compiled by Group 7 as part of the Finance course LINGE1315.
+The analysis has been compiled by Group 7 composed by Beghin Florette, Cassio Tommaso, Delcourt Sacha, Dujardin Victor, Masarweh Laetitia and Ribeiro Mathys as part of the Finance course LINGE1315.

 ## Contents
 - `umicore valuation.xlsx`: An Excel file with detailed financial models, including balance sheets, income statements, cash flow analysis, and forecasts.